 Our days are enriching, and the Christian theme woven throughout each of our lessons are such a blessing.

 SO THERE YOU HAVE IT!

-The (very detailed) answer as to why we homeschool.
+The (very detailed) answer as to why we chose to begin homeschooling.

-We’ve chosen to homeschool for all of the reasons listed above and have reaped such incredible rewards from doing so.
+We homeschool for all of the reasons listed above and we have reaped such incredible rewards from doing so.